noah-art3mis/crucible/README.md

 1. Set grading style in `grading.py`.
 This is important.
     -   "binary": is either right or wrong
     -   "qualitative": ask claude (to be implemented)
-    -   "out_of_ten": loses points if wrong options are present in answer
 1. Run `python eval.py`.
 1. Logs from the run will be in `output/<datetime>.yaml`.

 ## Parameters

 -   `model`
     id (str): name as understood by ollama. you might need to download it first

                 Model("llama3")

 -   `prompt`
     id (str): name of the test case slots (str): name of snippet to be inserted in prompt content (str): actual prompt

                 Prompt(
                     id="test_3",